objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit string).md

 **(string\<=? _str ..._)**
 **(string\>=? _str ..._)**

 These procedures return `#t` if their arguments are (respectively): monotonically increasing, monotonically decreasing, monotonically non-decreasing, or monotonically non-increasing.
 These predicates are transitive.

-These procedures compare strings in a lexicographic fashion; i.e. `string<?` implements a the lexicographic ordering on strings induced by the ordering `char<?` on characters.
+They compare strings in a lexicographic fashion; i.e. `string<?` implements a the lexicographic ordering on strings induced by the ordering `char<?` on characters.
 If two strings differ in length but are the same up to the length of the shorter string, the shorter string would be considered to be lexicographically less than the longer string.

 A pair of strings satisfies exactly one of `string<?`, `string=?`, and `string>?`.
 A pair of strings satisfies `string<=?` if and only if they do not satisfy `string>?`.
 A pair of strings satisfies `string>=?` if and only if they do not satisfy `string<?`.